Manufacturing Order Details

 How scrap should be reported and treated is an organizational decision of your company.
 Please find general guidelines below:

 Finished products are scrapped and will not be taken to stock:

 - When reporting the number of made products, report only the number of good products.

 - If you plan to finish the MO with the same quantity, you may need to add extra materials.

 - If you need to finish the MO short:

-- in My production plan, if the worker reports under-production the MO quantity can be updated automatically.
+- In My production plan, if the worker reports under-( or over)production the MO quantity can be updated automatically.

-- The cost of the scrapped will be accounted for in the cost of good products.
+- The cost of the scrapped parts will be accounted for in the cost of good products.

-If finished products are scrapped and will be taken to stock for further processing, there are two options:
+Finished products are scrapped and will be taken to stock:

 A) Use the "Quality Control" functionality to reject scrapped products after MO finish: